 Former UCarShare members click here.

 Also, read more about the ZipcarU programs available for personal, individual, and departmental use here.

 CAP has two parking permit programs to fit your commuting needs.
 You can find the CAP Registration Form online, but you must register in person with Parking and Transportation at 605 Research Center Drive.

 Carpooling saves you money on parking and gas, and it's the closest thing you can get to RESERVED PARKING on campus.
 This program is available to Blacksburg Campus only.
 Learn more about the carpool programs for students and faculty/staff.

 BB&W is available to Virginia Tech faculty, staff, and students who use alternative transportation methods as their primary means of commuting to campus.
 Examples include riding the Blacksburg Transit or Smart Way buses, bicycling, and walking.
 Read more.

 RIDE Solutions makes finding carpool partners easy by maintaining a database of people who are interested in carpooling.
+You can also find additional carpool partners for the carpool permit program using RIDE Solutions.
 The database stores information such as origin and destination points, work schedule, and preference for driving, riding, and alternating.
 Vist RIDE Solutions or call 1–866–424–3334 to get started or find out more information.

 For information about VT's Flexible Work Option, visit the Flexible Work Options website.